 Structur ral movement

 Repair category 1

 Notes: There is evidence of previous structural movement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

 Dampne ess, rot and infestation

 Repair category 1

 Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
-See communal areas section.

 Chimne y stacks

 Repair category: 1

-Notes: These appeared generally in fair condition consistent with age.
+Notes: These appeared generally in fair condition consistent with age from our limited view.
+It would be prudent to have the chimney stacks inspected at the time of the roof inspection.

+CHARTERED SURVEYORS

-Roofing including roof space
+Roofin g including roof space

 Repair category: 2

-Notes: The roof is of a complex design and all junction/valley/flat sections are potential weak points.
-A regular repair and maintenance programme should therefore be envisaged and it would be prudent to have an annual inspection carried out.
-The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected lifespan should be sought.
-We understand that there has been some recent roof repairs carried out
+Notes: Flat felt sections will require above average maintenance and eventual roofing.

+The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected life span should be sought.

-and details can be sought from the vendor.
-We further understand that there is a roofing report dated October 2024 and any potential purchaser should satisfy themselves with its content.
+Some slipped and misaligned slates noted.

-Rainw rater fittings
+Rainwa ater fittings

 Repair category: 2

 Notes: Some corrosion.

-Main valls
+Main w alls

 Repair category: 2

-Notes: Some weathered and stained stonework.
-The cause of the staining should be made good along with repairs to any associated defects.
+Notes: Some stained stonework.
+The cause of this should be made good along with repairs to any associated defects.
+Some weathered stonework.
+The building has benefitted from some refurbishment in the past.

-Windo ows, external doors and joinery
+Window ws, external doors and joinery

+Repair category: 2

+Notes: Some defective pointing.

+Externa al decorations

 Repair category: 1

-Notes: These generally appeared in a condition consistent with age.
-Windows can be problematic and over time the operation of the windows can be
+Notes: Adequate condition.

+Consei rvatories / porches

+Repair category: Not applicable.

+1